supendi/validant/README.md

 **Why Compose?**

 -   ✅ Break down complex models into smaller rule sets
--   ✅ Reuse rules across multiple schemas
+-   ✅ Reuse rules across multiple ValidationRule
 -   ✅ Maintain readability and scalability

-Whether you're validating a single nested object or a list of them, Validant keeps your schema clear and modular.
+Whether you're validating a single nested object or a list of them, Validant keeps your ValidationRule clear and modular.

 ## 📚 API Reference